The moderate-minded writer: Finding my voice as an intellectual in a climate of extremes

 Only a quiet mind can remain intellectually humble, recognizing the limits to knowledge and the wisdom in drawing on multiple perspectives.

-Therefore, several years ago, I decided to dramatically minimize my social media use and screen time, shifting most of my reading back to print as I dedicated portions of each day to introspection and contemplation.
+Therefore, several years ago, I decided to dramatically minimize my social media use and screen time.
+I also shifted most of my reading back to print and dedicated portions of each day to introspection and contemplation.

 The vast complexity of our problems requires us to constantly update our assumptions and beliefs, a goal best reached not through full-throated advocacy but via contemplative engagement with diverse voices and ideas.

-This is my story on how I arrived at this realization — and how I strive to apply these habits of mind and virtues to my teaching, scholarship, and writing.
+This is my story on how I arrived at this realization — and how I strive to apply these habits of mind and virtues to my research, teaching, writing, and intellectual life.

 The outrage machine